 Keeping Records Organized Throughout the Project

-Once your records reach the facility, a provider should keep them labeled and separated from other projects.
-This helps ensure that files stay in the right order, the right boxes, and the right batches during the scanning process.
+Once records arrive at the facility, they should be clearly labeled and kept separate from other projects.
+This helps ensure files remain in the correct order, within the appropriate boxes and batches, throughout the scanning process.

 Documenting Each Step Until Final Delivery

-A chain of custody continues all the way through the return or destruction of your physical files and the delivery of your digital files.
-Providers who maintain this documentation can easily show how your records were handled at every stage, giving you added confidence in the process.
+The chain of custody should extend through the return or secure destruction of physical records and the delivery of digital files.
+Providers who maintain this documentation can clearly show how records were handled at every stage, providing added confidence in the overall process.

-SecureScan – A Scanning Provider You Can Trust
+SecureScan is a HIPAA Compliant Scanning Provider You Can Trust

-SecureScan has spent more than 22 years helping healthcare providers move from paper to digital records, and that experience shapes the way we manage every project.
-Our employees complete HIPAA training, hold relevant certifications, and follow a clear process designed to keep your information protected from the moment it arrives to the moment your digital files are delivered.
+At SecureScan, we have spent more than 22 years helping healthcare providers move from paper to digital records, and that experience shapes our approach to every project.
+Our employees complete HIPAA training, maintain relevant certifications, and follow a clearly defined process designed to protect sensitive information from the moment records arrive through final delivery of digital files.

-During your project, your records remain in a restricted, continuously monitored environment with controlled entry, secure storage areas, and camera coverage at all times.
-Access is limited to trained staff, and every handling point is documented to maintain a well-kept chain of custody throughout the project.
+Throughout the project, records are kept in restricted, monitored environments with controlled entry, secure storage areas, and continuous camera coverage.
+Access is limited to trained staff, and each handling point is documented to maintain a consistent chain of custody from start to finish.

-Once scanning is complete, your digital files are delivered through secure methods that protect your information while still giving your team easy access to what they need.
+Once scanning is complete, digital files are delivered through secure methods that protect patient information while still allowing teams to access what they need without friction.